vitalab/vitalab.github.io/article/_posts/2021-09-02-sindyautoencoder.md

 Authors generate snapshot images with a two dimensional Gaussian centered at the center of mass of the pendulum given by the angle z.

-In theory, a linear autoencoder (PCA) could represent this data, but in practice a non-linear autoencoder is required.
-The autoencoder has a latent dimension of 1.
+The position of the pendulum can be represented by one variable and therefore the latent dimension is 1.
+Authors point out that linear autoencoders (such as PCA) could not learn the representation of this data and a non-linear autoencoder was required.
 The second order derivatives must be computed for $$x$$ and propagated to the latent space.

 They obtain the following models: